ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Updated R2API dependency to 4.0.11 (fixing an ancient incompatibility with R2API 3.0.43 in the process).
 - Updated BepInEx dependency to 5.4.1902.
 - Updated TILER2 dependency to 5.0.2.

-**2.3.2**

-- BeaconRebalance CDR resistance no longer prevents beacons from recharging normally when ramped all the way up.
-- BeaconRebalance now provides separate config options for CDR and restock resistance.
-- Some BeaconRebalance config options are no longer flagged as DeferForever and can be changed while the game is running.